xavierfragoso/Finance-Analytics-Project/README.md

 - CSV dataset
 - Tableau

+## Project Overview
+This project analyzes stock and sector-level financial data to uncover actionable insights for investors and analysts.
+Using SQL for data querying and Tableau for visualization, the project explores stock valuation metrics and trading activity trends.

 ## Key Questions & Insights

 ### Business Question 1: Which stocks in each sector have a price-to-earnings (PE) ratio above their sector’s average, and which have a dividend yield above their sector’s average?